![]() | Lacina, Ludvík Jakub | |

 Radko Pytlik, 1983

-The fact that Jaroslav Hašek knew exactly what unit Lacina served with indicates that the two met in person at some stage.
-According to Radko Pytlík and his book Kniha o Švejkovi p.146, Hašek met Lacina on one of his wanderings before the war and that the latter had a liking for animals, both alive and on the dinner table, and that this may have drawn the attention of the author.
+The fact that Jaroslav Hašek knew exactly which unit Lacina served with indicates that the two met in person at some stage.
+According to Radko Pytlík and his book Kniha o Švejkovi p.146, Hašek met Lacina on one of his wanderings before the war and that the latter had a liking for animals, both alive and on the dinner table—something that may have drawn the author’s attention.

-When and where the two could have met is however not clear because the author's and the field chaplain's domiciles never overlapped, and Hašek is not known to have travelled to areas where Lacina lived at the time (the opposite is of course possible).
-Nor do we know where Radko Pytlík has the information from, but he mentions the first name Ludvík and the geographical affinity to Valašské Meziříčí so the source appears reliable enough.
-In his book Osudy a cesty Josefa Švejka (2003) Pytlík elaborates on the theme and suggests that the two met already when Hašek was editor of Svět zvířat (1909-1910)[a].
+When and where the two could have met is, however, not clear because the author’s and the field chaplain’s domiciles never overlapped, and Hašek is not known to have travelled to areas where Lacina lived at the time (the opposite is of course possible).
+Nor do we know where Radko Pytlík obtained this information, but he mentions the first name Ludvík and the geographical affinity to Valašské Meziříčí, so the source appears reliable enough.
+In his book Osudy a cesty Josefa Švejka (2003), Pytlík elaborates on the theme and suggests that the two met already when Hašek was editor of Svět zvířat (1909–1910)[a].
 Pytlík also adds that Lacina was a frequent guest in bars and coffee houses.

-Given the fact that Hašek knew what unit the field chaplain served with, any meeting between the two is unlikely to have happened before January 1913 when Lacina was transferred to k.u.k.
-Kavallerietruppendivision Nr.
+Given that Hašek knew which unit the field chaplain served with, any meeting between the two is unlikely to have happened before January 1913, when Lacina was transferred to Kavalleriedivision Nr.
 7 in Kraków.
-In the summers of 1913 and 1914 Jaroslav Hašek together with Zdeněk Matěj Kuděj undertook two major trips, both in Bohemia, i.e. in areas where Lacina would not typically spend time.
+In the summers of 1913 and 1914, Jaroslav Hašek, together with Zdeněk Matěj Kuděj, undertook two major trips, both in Bohemia, i.e. in areas where Lacina would not typically spend time.
 Kuděj later described both journeys in detail and never mentioned any field chaplain.
-In the autumn of 1914 Hašek spent some time around Jaroměř but it seems unlikely that Lacina at the time ventured in this area.
-He had after all just been called up for front duty.
+In the autumn of 1914, Hašek spent some time around Jaroměř, but it seems unlikely that Lacina ventured into this area at the time.
+He had, after all, just been called up for front duty.

 Meeting Hašek in 1915?